gcattan/Le-Point-Technique/June2023/notes_llm/notes_llm.md

 - An example of auto-regressive model is GPT.
 These models are uni-directional (one directional) and they are trained to predict the next word without seeing the succeeding ones.
 This is because these auto-regressive models are specifically designed for better language generation, which makes it necessary for the model to be pre-trained in a uni-directional manner.

 Comparison of the number of parameters in both types of models:
-- BERT with a few hundred million parameters (MLM)
+- BERT with a few hundred million parameters (MLM).
-- GPT-like models which have several billion parameters (AR)
+- GPT-like models which have several billion parameters (AR).

 ## What is PLM?